Pehr Evind Svinhufvud: Prime Minister and President

 In 1925 he was the presidential candidate for the conservative Kokoomus party, but was not elected.
 After the emergence of the anti-communist Lapua Movement, President Relander appointed him as Prime Minister of Finland on the Lapua Movement's insistence.
-Svinhufvud was elected president in 1931, and appointed Mannerheim as Chairman of the Defence Council, not least of all as an answer to the Lapua Movement's fear of having fought the Civil War in vain.
+Svinhufvud was elected president in 1931 after winning by the narrowest of margins, receiving 151 votes against Ståhlberg's 149.
+He appointed Mannerheim as Chairman of the Defence Council, not least of all as an answer to the Lapua Movement's fear of having fought the Civil War in vain.

 He resisted both communist agitation and the Lapua Movement's exploits.
 All Communist members of parliament were arrested.
 In February 1932 there was a so-called Mäntsälä Rebellion, when the Suojeluskunta-Militia and the Lapua Movement demanded the Cabinet's resignation.
 The turning point came with the President's broadcast radio speech, in which he called on the rebels to surrender and ordered all Civil Guard members who were heading for Mäntsälä to return to their homes:

 "Throughout my long life, I have struggled for the maintenance of law and justice, and I cannot permit the law to now be trampled underfoot and citizens to be led into armed conflict with one another....
 Since I am now acting on my own responsibility, beholden to no-one, and have taken it upon myself to restore peace to the country, from now on every secret undertaking is aimed not only at the legal order but at me personally as well - at me, who have myself marched in the ranks of the Civil Guards as an upholder of social peace....
 Peace must be established in the country as swiftly as possible, and the defects that exist in our national life must thereafter be eliminated within the framework of the legal order."

 His speech stopped the rebellion before anything serious happened.

+Svinhufvud made no official state visits during his presidency, nor did any foreign heads of state visit Finland officially during this period.
+He deliberately delegated most foreign policy matters to his foreign ministers Aarno Yrjö-Koskinen and Antti Hackzell.

 President Svinhufvud in the market square of Kuopio on August 24, 1934.

 President Svinhufvud shooting at Kuopio shooting range in 1934.

 President Svinhufvud giving a radio speech in honour of the 10th anniversary of the Finnish Broadcasting Company in 1936.